Coaster Count: 272

 - Click here for the list of all coasters I have ridden before I started The Atypical Coaster Nerd.

-- Click here to see an updated list of all coasters I have ridden since the start of “The Atypical Coaster Nerd. (note there are two tables- the second includes my point system, which I started using in 2020)
+- Click here to see an updated list of all coasters I have ridden since the start of “The Atypical Coaster Nerd. (note there are two tables- the first includes my point system, which I started using in 2020)